hamnarauf/Folder-Structure-Generator-for-Websites/README.md

     2. Enter your directory

-    Creates above folders and files
+    Creates above folders and files in the specified directory.